jefferygraham/revature-trms/README.md

 ## Purpose

-This project encompasses the fundamental aspects of building a full-stack React application, using Redux to manage state, using Express for RESTful rouiing and and persisting data with DynamoDB.
+This project encompasses the fundamental aspects of building a full-stack React application, using Redux to manage state, using Express for RESTful routing and and persisting data with DynamoDB.

 ## To run it locally: